‘General Hospital’ actor is latest to say he was fired for refusing to get coronavirus vaccine

-Burton said he applied for medical and religious exemptions but they were denied.
+Burton said that he applied for medical and religious exemptions but that they were denied.

 “This is also about personal freedom to me,” he said.
 “I don’t think anybody should lose their livelihood over this.”